 Information relevant for developing the monitoring plan may be available from the risk assessment and, if applicable, from previous monitoring activities, including those from other countries.
 For example, the choice of protection goals, as well as of indicators and parameters may often be derived from the context and scoping phase of the risk assessment (See Roadmap, “Setting the context and scope”).
 The scientific and technical details of the specific LMO, including detection methods, would be available from the information required for conducting the risk assessment as outlined in Annex III.

-This guidance focuses on the development of a monitoring plan to address uncertainty regarding the level of risk of an LMO in the context of (i) the results and recommendations of the risk assessment, including adverse effects that were identified but not addressed in the risk assessment and (ii) unanticipated adverse effects that were not identified in the risk assessment.
-When both types are to be undertaken, separate plans may be developed.
-When developing (or evaluating) a monitoring plan, the following may be considered:
+This guidance focuses on the development of a monitoring plan to address uncertainty regarding the level of risk of an LMO in the context of (i) the results and recommendations of the risk assessment, When developing (or evaluating) a monitoring plan, the following may be considered:

 Description of how monitoring data would address the uncertainty regarding the level of risk of an LMO (“why to monitor?”);